– 10 ILCS 5/1A-16, 5/4, 5/5, 5/6

 If you move within 27 days of the election in the same precinct you can vote a full ballot by signing an affidavit or completing the Grace Period process.

-If you moved more than 30 days before the election within Grundy County, but moved outside your precinct, and did not transfer your registration, you may Grace Period update our registration through Election Day and then Grace Period vote.
-Alternatively you may vote for federal offices only after completing and address correction form.
+If you moved more than 30 days before the election within Grundy County, but moved outside your precinct, and did not transfer your registration, you may update our registration through Election Day and then Grace Period vote.
+Alternatively, you may vote for federal offices only after completing and address correction form.

 If you moved within 30 days before the election outside your precinct, but still live in the State, and did not transfer your registration, you may update your registration to your new address through Election Day and Grace Period vote.
 Or you may choose to vote a full ballot in your old polling place after completing and affidavit.